pyt-team/challenge-icml-2024/README.md

 - **2-cells**: Rings in the molecule.

 This pull request is done under the team formed by: Bertran Miquel Oliver, Manel Gil Sorribes, Alexis Molina

-## Questions

-Feel free to contact us through GitHub issues on this repository, or through the [Geometry and Topology in Machine Learning slack](https://tda-in-ml.slack.com/join/shared_invite/enQtOTIyMTIyNTYxMTM2LTA2YmQyZjVjNjgxZWYzMDUyODY5MjlhMGE3ZTI1MzE4NjI2OTY0MmUyMmQ3NGE0MTNmMzNiMTViMjM2MzE4OTc#/).
-Alternatively, you can contact us via mail at any of these accounts: guillermo.bernardez@upc.edu, lev.telyatnikov@uniroma1.it.